 However, it is important to note that when baking an object, it can only have one set of Elefront attributes.
 Also, Elefront attributes can only be assigned to Rhino objects that have been baked from Grasshopper.
 It is not possible to assign attributes to a Grasshopper element and use those attributes without baking them.
 This limitation means that parallel data structures (geometry and data) will need to be maintained throughout your Grasshopper script until they are ready to be baked.

 To access UserText values once elements have been baked, you can use the ‘GetUserText‘ in the Rhino command line.
 If you select ‘All keys’, Rhino will return all the user attributes for that element.
 To clear an object’s UserText once it has already been created, use the ‘SetUserText‘ command in Rhino and enter “” (double quotation marks).

-- ‘Data Description‘ – This component will help you organise your grasshopper definitions by allowing you to set a description which will automatically be updated downstream if you modify the description.
+This component will help you organise your grasshopper definitions.
+By setting a description, it will automatically be updated downstream if modified.

 Reference Block by Name

 This is a powerful component and works similarly to some of the other Grasshopper plug-ins like Human and Horster.
 For example, you may have some residential apartments that have been manually modelled.
 If these are turned into a Rhino block and named accordingly such as ‘1 Bed’, ‘2 Bed’, etc., we can use this component to reference in only the blocks we need.
 Additionally, the blocks contain any associated data in the form of user attributes we can use the ‘Filter by User Attributes’ components to narrow down our selection.